 1. Freeze up prevention heaters for outside use, with thermostat control.

 2. Explosion doors, anti-spark fans and automatic water level controls for explosive dusts.

 3. Optional fan set to suit customers requirements.

 4. Special paint finishes or materials of construction etc. for corrosive applications.

 5. Hand and auto – desludge ejection or sluicing discharges are all available.

 Case Study 1

 24,000 and 8,000 cfm autodesludge wet collectors being loaded onto transport following preassembly and checking at the works.
 Heading off to Sheffield for installation at…

 24,000 and 8,000 cfm autodesludge wet collectors being loaded onto transport following preassembly and checking at the works.
-Heading off to Sheffield for installation at Orchid Orthapaedic services following restructuring and relocation of their machining and finishing division to their existing premises in south Sheffield.
+Heading off to Sheffield for installation at Orchid Orthapaedic Services following restructuring and relocation of their machining and finishing division to their existing premises in south Sheffield.
 Used on titanium and steel linishing processes the project included supply of a dry filter system for the casting area.
-The units were installed along side each other at the far end of the building requiring over 200 feet of ductwork to be installed between the operation and the filter plant.
+The units were installed along side each other at the far end of the building requiring over 200 feet of ductwork to be installed between the operation and the wet scrubbing plant.